Prognosis and Life Expectancy of NMOSD

 Race and NMOSD

 A 2018 study published by the American Academy of Neurology included 427 people with NMOSD.
-Those of African descent made up only 40 percent of the testing group but were 90 percent of those who died.
-The reasons behind this disparity are not yet known.4
+Those of African descent made up only 40 percent of the testing group but 90 percent of those who died.
+Other studies have also suggested racial differences in outcomes of NMOSD.
+But the greatest determiner of outcome was early and effective treatment.
+The reasons behind racial differences are not yet known.4

 Will I die from this disease?